Jason Garrison

-Jason John Maxwell Garrison (born November 13, 1984) is a Canadian professional ice hockey defenseman currently an unrestricted free agent.
-He most recently played for the Chicago Wolves in the American Hockey League (AHL).
+Jason John Maxwell Garrison (born November 13, 1984) is a Canadian former professional ice hockey defenseman.
 Garrison played two years of Junior A with the Nanaimo Clippers of the British Columbia Hockey League (BCHL), during which time he earned a scholarship to play college hockey with the University of Minnesota Duluth.
 Following his third NCAA year, he signed with the Florida Panthers of the National Hockey League (NHL) as an undrafted free agent in 2008.
 Garrison spent four years with the Panthers organization, setting franchise records for single-season goals and power play goals by a defenceman in 2011–12.

 Playing career

 Junior and college

 Garrison did not make the transition from minor to junior hockey until age 19.
 He did not play in the top tier of junior hockey in the Western Hockey League (WHL) and instead joined the Nanaimo Clippers of the British Columbia Hockey League (BCHL), where he played at the Junior A level for two years.
 Appearing in 52 regular season games in 2003–04, he recorded 7 goals and 27 assists as a rookie.
 A forward in his minor hockey years, Garrison switched to defence in his first junior year.
 Garrison went on to add 3 goals and 13 points over 24 playoff games as the Clippers won the Fred Page Cup as BCHL champions and the Doyle Cup as Western Canada regional champions.
 Competing for the national title at the 2004 Royal Bank Cup, the Clippers finished last out of five teams.
 Garrison had three assists in four tournament contests.
 The following season, he improved to 22 goals and 62 points over 57 games, ranking second in team scoring.
 The Clippers finished first in BCHL regular season play, but were eliminated in the Fred Page Cup Semi-finals.

 Earning an athletic scholarship, Garrison went on to play NCAA hockey with the University of Minnesota Duluth of the Western Collegiate Hockey Association (WCHA).
 In his freshman year, he scored 3 goals and 12 assists over 40 games in 2005–06.
 In the following two seasons, Garrison struggled with injuries and recorded 3 points over 21 games and 14 points over 26 games in 2006–07 and 2007–08, respectively.